Brand Marketing for Engineering Companies – Yuck

 But here’s why my views have evolved:

-To be fair, I haven’t hated the concept of brand marketing for years, at least not the way I view it.
-Here’s how I define brand marketing: any attempt to influence how certain groups of people perceive your company.
+Here’s how I define traditional brand marketing: any attempt to influence how certain groups of people perceive your company.
 That perception matters most for your ideal clients, but can also matter for people that influence your ideal clients.

 A few examples of what I consider to be useful brand marketing for engineering companies